 - ASHON NESBITT is a Technical Advisor with the Florida Housing Coalition, specializing in local government land use planning and affordable housing development.
 Ashon has Master’s Degrees in Urban and Regional Planning and Real Estate from the University of Florida, and a Bachelor of Science in Architectural Studies degree from Florida A&M University.
 He heads up the Florida Community Land Trust Institute.

 - BENJAMIN TORO-SPEARS is a Technical Advisor with the Florida Housing Coalition, specializing in affordable housing and community development, fair housing, real estate finance, and data management.
 Ben has a Master’s Degree in Urban and Regional Planning from the University of Maryland.

+This program is open to FPN member funders.
 Zoom login information witll be available upon registration and sent to you in an email.